-7.2.1 Application format, address and delivery
+7.1.1 Application Format, Address and Delivery

-All applications must be submitted using the standard templates that are included in this Information Memorandum.
+All application must be submitted using the standard templates that are included in this Information Memorandum.
 These are detailed on the Compliance Checklist.

 Applications should be submitted in a sealed envelope, marked as follows: